heye-muqeet/scope-inspect-calendar/docs/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-## 🙏 Acknowledgments

-This package includes customizations and enhancements, including the exclusive **Visible Hours** feature, to better serve specific use cases.

 ## 👤 Author